ltgcgo/docs/src/ltgc/encode.md

 Things to take notice of:

+* For fully opaque images, remember to remove alpha channels.
+Unnecessary alpha layers can cause noticeable delay in progressive loading.
 * JPEG 2000 is *not* supported by most modern browsers.
 Unless you clearly acknowledge that the applied environment supports it, do not use it.
 * mozJPEG-fronted JPEG, while offering a good choice for backwards-compatibility, shouldn't be used unless necessary when size is a consideration. mozJPEG is generally superseded by `jpegli`.
 * AVIF offers an advantage on size, when progressive support, boundary artifacts and codec performance (slower than all others multiple times) aren't in consideration.